kharvd/practicechat/README.md

         }

 #### get_history
-Requests message history with the specified user
+Requests message history with the specified user or the room (if the username starts with '\#')

 Payload example:

         {
             "username": "NAGibaTOR_40k"
         }

+#### join_room
+Joins a room.
+Room name must start with a hash sign ('\#').
+If the room doesn't exist, it is created and the current user becomes its administrator

+Payload example:

+        {
+            "name": "#java_devs"
+        }

+#### drop_room
+Deletes a room.
+Current user must be the administrator of the room to be able to drop it

+Payload example:

+        {
+            "name": "#java_devs"
+        }

+#### leave_room
+Current user is removed from the specified room

+Payload example:

+        {
+            "name": "#dotnet_devs"
+        }

 #### list_users
-Ask the server to return the list of all currently connected users.
+If the payload is null, asks the server to return the list of all online users.
+If the payload contains the room name, server returns the list of all users who joined the room.

+Payload example:

+        {
+            "name": "#java_devs"
+        }

+#### list_rooms
+Asks the server to return the list of all existing rooms.

 Payload must be `null`.

 ### Server-to-Client messages